Is It Worth It to Buy a Home In NYC?

 Think very carefully about the “rent vs. buy” equation.

 Owning a home is a wonderful goal to have and an amazing accomplishment.
 But that doesn’t mean it doesn’t come with some drawbacks.
 Owning does not always beat out renting.
 There are, in fact, circumstances where it makes better financial sense to remain a renter.
-You can learn more by checking out this post on the subject – The (Sometimes Unexpected) Benefits and Drawbacks of Renting.
+You can learn more by checking out this post on the subject – Rent vs Buy in NYC: Which Is Right For You?

 Market Based Questions